maciej-majka/machine_learning_course/README.md

 </p>

 ## 1. Backpropagation and ADAM
-  `01_backpropagation_and_visualization.ipynb`: This is the implementation of NN and its teaching 'by hand', using NumPy's fast array operations.
-An image is probed randomly to generate teaching data.
-After enough teaching, NN can recreate the image on the   regular mesh of points.
+  `01_backpropagation_and_visualization.ipynb`: This is the implementation of NN and its training 'by hand', using NumPy's fast array operations.
+An image is probed randomly to generate training data.
+After enough training, NN can recreate the image on the regular mesh of points.
 Main components:
   * implementatin of backpropagation algorithm
   * implementation of stochastic gradient descent and ADAM
   * visualizations (input vs. output, dynamics of NN learning, effects of neuron knockouts)